hitesh1157/hitesh1157.github.io/_posts/2019-08-19-gsoc-2019-work-product.md

 - **Finalizing server-side rendering and SEO:** Most of the server-side rendering part has been done.
 Only remaining part is bug fixing and adding component based dynamic `<meta />` tags.
 This is handled using React-Helmet.

 The first phase was entirely focussed on server-side rendering.
 The deployment part was quite interesting.
-Heroku limits application purge size to 500MB for a single dyno except when you containerize your application.
+Since, Heroku limits application purge size to 500MB for a single dyno except when you containerize your application.
 So, in order to avoid any overhead costs, I used docker to containerize both frontend and backend into same image only exposing frontend's host and port to public.

-During the second phase, I implemented web sockets using python’s channels package.
-Using webSocket connection for signed-in users only for getting events and comments in real-time.
-For handling messaging queues and groups, we will use channel’s in-memory layer for persistence.
+During the second phase, I implemented web sockets using python’s channels package; Using webSocket connection for signed-in users only for getting events and comments in real-time.
+For handling messaging queues and groups, I used channel’s in-memory layer instead of redis.
 For fetching upvote counts incidents and comments, I used HTTP long polling.
 Then, I spent time designing the Firestore database schemas for every Django app and finally implemented that schema which included refactoring Django views to use new model classes.

 During the final phase, I spent time on writing unit test for each and every component, reducer and action.
 And for the backend, wrote tests for every model, its methods, and views.
-Then sincce I already had raised a merge request for adding continuous integration, I used it to add new test scripts on top.
+Then, since I already had raised a merge request for adding continuous integration, I used it to add new test scripts on top.
-Then I spent time on developing new features as described in changes section point 6.
+Then, I spent time on developing new features as described in changes section point 6.

 I would like to thank Joydeep Mukherjee, Siddartha Padhi, Thuvarakan Tharmarajasingam and Bruno Woltzenlogel Paleo for being so nice and helpful.
 I have learnt a lot in the past 3 months and it has been a great experience to be a part of this wonderful community.